genomicsITER/monkeypox/README.md

 <a name="Virological posts"></a>
 ## Virological posts ##

-A technical post with the draft of the first genome sequence of Monkeypox virus associated with the multi-country outbreak in May 2022 from the Canary Islands, Spain will be published shortly in Virological.
+A technical post with the draft of the first genome sequence of MPXV virus associated with the multi-country outbreak in May 2022 from the Canary Islands, Spain will be published shortly in Virological.
 Keep watching!
 [Here.](https://github.com/genomicsITER/monkeypox)

-A publication with the draft of the first genome sequence of the monkeypox virus associated with the May 2022 multinational outbreak in the Canary Islands, Spain, will be published soon in Virological.
+A publication with the draft of the first genome sequence of the MPXV virus associated with the May 2022 multinational outbreak in the Canary Islands, Spain, will be published soon in Virological.
 Keep watching!

-The first genome sequence of Monkeypox virus described by us in Virological is phylogenetically related to the multiple viral genomes deposited in NCBI GenBank that correspond to the actual 2022 worldwide outbreak, as shown in Figure 1.
+The first genome sequence of MPXV virus described by us in Virological is phylogenetically related to the multiple viral genomes deposited in NCBI GenBank that correspond to the actual 2022 worldwide outbreak, as shown in Figure 1.

 Figure in preparation...

 **Figure 1**.
-A phylogenetic tree depicting the draft MPXV sequence isolated on May 31, 2022 from a patient from the Canary Islands along with NCBI GenBank publicly available sequences computed by a Nextstrain monkeypox local instance.
+A phylogenetic tree depicting the draft MPXV sequence isolated on May 31, 2022 from a patient from the Canary Islands along with NCBI GenBank publicly available sequences computed by a Nextstrain-monkeypox local instance.

 <p align="right">
   <a href="#Monkeypox" title="Up">